sfeakes/AqualinkD/README.md

 | Jandy iAqualink E0260801 REV R     | Everything working  |
 | AquaLink PDA / AquaPalm            | Works, please see WiKi for limitations|

-If you have tested a version not listed here, please let me know by opening an issue
+If you have tested a version not listed here, please let me know by opening an issue.
 #
 <!--